 - A high-quality commercial real estate portfolio leased to credit-worthy tenants.
 Rental payments are the lifeblood of REIT dividends, so REITs need to own properties with high rental demand and lease their space to tenants that can afford to pay their rents.

-REITs that boast of having all three of these characteristics will be much safer than rivals lacking one or more of these traits, so they should pay a secure dividend while also offering consistent dividend growth.
+REITs that have all three of these characteristics will be much safer than rivals lacking one or more of these traits, so they should pay a secure dividend while also offering consistent dividend growth.

 Top safe REITs